Serving agricultural lenders for more than 30 years

 A nonprofit built by lenders, for lenders

 CNS has served agricultural lenders for more than 30 years.
-It was formed by a group of agricultural lenders who made up its original board of directors, and it continues to operate as a member-focused Texas nonprofit today.
+It was formed by a group of agricultural lenders who recognized the benefit of cooperating in compliance with the requirements of the federal Food Security Act of 1985.
+CNS continues to operate as a member-focused Texas nonprofit cooperative today.

 Kent Ries, an attorney, serves as President of CNS.
 The CNS home office is in Amarillo, with a branch office in Austin.